vaishavs/Functional-Programming-CPP/04_Boost.Range/01_intro.md

 The right side of operator `|` defines an "adaptor holder" type that captures the adaptor's parameters (the predicate, the function, the stride, etc.) but has not yet been bound to a specific range.
 In the above example, in `v | filtered(pred)`, the `operator |` overload for the range type and the filtered holder is invoked, producing a new range type that wraps `v` with a filter iterator, so it can be piped through another adaptor.

-Each layer has independent headers.
-Including one does not drag in the others.
-For example, if only `<boost/range/algorithm.hpp>` is included, algorithms on raw containers are obtained — no adaptor overhead.
-If `<boost/range/adaptors.hpp>` is added, then the lazy pipeline machinery is obtained.
+The headers in each layer are independent, i.e., including one header does not drag in the others.
+For example, if only `<boost/range/algorithm.hpp>` is included, algorithms on raw containers are included — no adaptor overhead.
+If `<boost/range/adaptors.hpp>` is added, then the lazy pipeline machinery is included.
 ```
 // Only Layer 2 — zero adaptor or algorithm overhead
 #include <boost/range/begin.hpp>